philwhiles/frettler/README.md

 <img src="https://github.com/philwhiles/frettler/blob/master/demo-menu.png"/>

-All the usual instrument mode optional arguments can be used when first starting Frettler in menu mode (--intervals --verbose --chords --mono --octaves --strings --frets).
+All the usual instrument mode optional arguments can be used when first starting Frettler in menu mode (`--intervals` `--verbose` `--chords` `--mono` `--octaves` `--strings` `--frets`).
 The first three of those can be toggled with key presses once in menu mode, while the others will be used constantly.

 ### Primary Argument - Fifths
 Frettler generates dynamically a representation of the Circle Of Fifths, that it uses to determine if scales should use sharps or flats as the accidentals.
-It is perhaps better described as a Line Of Fifths, due to its somewhat flat structure, and the clockwise and anticlockwise arms don't overlap, but the 'fifths' command will print this out for you if your curious or want to refer to it.
+It is perhaps better described as a Line Of Fifths, due to its somewhat flat structure, and the clockwise and anticlockwise arms don't overlap, but the `fifths` command will print this out for you if your curious or want to refer to it.

 ### Primary Argument - Chord Reverse Lookup
-Frettler also has a 'chord' command.
+Frettler also has a `chord` command.
 In fact it has two...
 #### Print chord name found
 The simplest takes the form :